Supporting Teachers • Promoting Learning

 Am I rubbish…?

 We are all on a journey.
 The point of Deng’s list is that it is aspirational.

-And even then, these are the ideals of the greatest sages, not lowly piano teachers such as you and me.
+These are the ideals of the greatest sages; we are but lowly piano teachers!
 So how about we simply pick two or three areas from the list and work at change?
 We are all capable of self-improvement.

 It’s never been more important for those of us who care about music education to consider the character qualities that underpin good teaching, rather than simply learning how to check boxes on forms, or follow the latest method.